The Concept of Asset Depreciation - Part 2

 This article will allow you to understand the basic calculation of depreciation.
 This will help you to produce your accounts in a more precise and realistic way.

 Straight -- line depreciation is the most frequently used and the simplest method of calculating and recording depreciation.

-For each of the four year of these assets a depreciation charge of $2000will be made.
+For each of the four years these assets are active, a depreciation charge of $2,000 will be made.